Floreat groyne Surf Break

 Best Forecast Surf Conditions for Floreat groyne this week:

-The surf forecast for Floreat groyne over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 11) at 8PM.
-The primary swell is predicted to be 1.6m and 13s period with a secondary swell of 0.1m and 13s.
-The wind is predicted to be cross-offshore as the swell arrives.
+The surf forecast for Floreat groyne over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 19) at 11PM.
+The primary swell is predicted to be 1.8m and 13s period.
+The wind is predicted to be offshore as the swell arrives.

 Wave TypeTime (AWST) & Date Wave Height & Period